-4. How are acetate and triacetate produced?
-They are made from wood fibers called cellulose and undergo extensive chemical processing to produce the finished product.
+1. Acetate.
+Both acetate and triacetate are manufactured from wood fibers called cellulose and undergo extensive chemical processing in order to produce the finished product.

-5. How is nylon made?
-It’s made from petroleum and is often given a permanent chemical finish that can be harmful.
+3. Nylon.
+Made from petroleum, nylon fabric is often given a permanent chemical finish that may be harmful.

-6. What else to consider?
-Anything static resistant, stain resistant, permanent press, wrinkle-free, stain proof or moth repellent.
-Many of the stain resistant and wrinkle-free fabrics are treated with perfluorinated chemicals (PFCs), like Teflon; these pollutants have been detected in humans and marine animals.3
+6. Anything labeled static-resistant, stain-resistant, permanent press, wrinkle-free, stain-proof, or moth-repellent.
+Many of the stain-resistant and wrinkle-free fabrics are treated with perfluorinated chemicals (PFCs), like Teflon; these pollutants have been detected in humans and marine animals.3